ELA-ted

 SOURCE: Wikipedia

 ❄️ What are some of the themes in THE GIVER?
-Check out the movie below for some ideas.
+Check out the movie and the mini poster below for some inspiration.

 What is the cost of conformity?